Di rayze aheym/The journey home

 Rima Fand is an incredible creative violinist and composer, and also a longtime friend!
 I played in the pit of her puppet theater piece Don Cristobal, Billy-Club Man, back in 2011 and 2013.
 And she joined me in the pit for Fowl Play: Conference of the Birds just this last year.
 And I plan to join her in January 2026 for the debut of her opera Precipice.
 I’m excited to have Rima on board for this project!

-Zoe Guigeno is a wonderful bassist, multi instrumentalist, and performing songwriter, in addition to being a winter surfer from Canada’s Pacific Northwest!
+Zoe Guigueno is a wonderful bassist, multi instrumentalist, and performing songwriter, in addition to being a winter surfer from Canada’s Pacific Northwest!
 Zoe and I have been playing together on and off the last 10 years or so, and she’s another alum of Winograd’s Honorable Mentshn.
 Zoe holds it down, and I’m really excited to hear what she brings to this project!

 What The Community Is Saying: